gateio/gateapi-java/docs/RebateApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         RebateApi apiInstance = new RebateApi(defaultClient);
-        String userIdList = "1, 2, 3"; // String | Query the user's ID list, split by,, if there are more than 100, take 100.
+        String userIdList = "1, 2, 3"; // String | Query user ID list, separated by commas.
+If more than 100, only 100 will be returned
         try {
             UserSubRelation result = apiInstance.userSubRelation(userIdList);
             System.out.println(result);